Book Now

 Attention

-• It is important that you can both understand and communicate in English in order to participate in the tour.
+• It is crucial that guests can both understand and communicate in English to participate in the tour

 Snorkelling Between The Continents